1908 - 1919

 But five losses to finish the season would see them knocked out by eventual Grand Finalists Balmain in the Semi-Final 8-15.
 The second grade side lifted the trophy for the second year running, which would have plenty of bearing on the next few seasons.

 Debutants: Tom Bruce, Eddie Griffiths, Arthur Lawes, Arthur Surridge, Wally Webb, Joe.
-Oates, Billy Flegg, Arthur Hennessy, Gordon 'Babe' Hooker, L. Brown, Frank Foran, Leslie Abbott, Fred Denholm, Henry Kaufmann, William Lenton
+Oates, Billy Flegg, Arthur Hennessy, Gordon 'Babe' Hooker, L. Brown, Frank Foran, Lance Abbott, Fred Denholm, Henry Kaufmann, William Lenton

 1910 - So Close Yet So Far